 What you need

-A smartphone and a pair of VR goggles.
-Simple Google Cardboards work.
+You only need a smartphone and a pair of VR goggles.
+Simple Google Cardboards work fine.

-However, we recommend using other versions.
-The ones where you can adjust the position of the lenses.
+We recommend using slightly more advanced "Cardboard" goggles, where you can adjust the position of the lenses (in four directions).

 How it works